avajs/ava/readme.md

 ### `.throws(thrower, [expected, [message]])`

-Assert that an error is thrown. `thrower` can be a function which should throw, or return a promise that should reject, or an observable that should error.
-Alternatively a promise or observable can be passed directly.
+Assert that an error is thrown. `thrower` can be a function which should throw, or return a promise that should reject.
+Alternatively a promise can be passed directly.

 The thrown value *must* be an error.
 It is returned so you can run more assertions against it.